 Make custom pads for a mechanic’s vise by cutting wood blocks to fit across the vise shaft.
 Use a jigsaw to cut out the notches in the wood blocks, and add a bead of hot glue (optional) to hold them in place on the vise.

 More Planing, Less Exercise

-Planing boards with a portable planter can provide you with a lot of exercise.
+Planing boards with a portable planer can provide you with a lot of exercise.
 But rather than running from the infeed side to the outfeed side before the board flips your portable planer, try this instead: Attach your portable planer to a board; then fasten the board to a miter saw stand.
-Then planning boards won’t wear you out so quickly!
+Then planing boards won’t wear you out so quickly!